The Valentine’s supermarket meal deals to know about for date night

 - What’s included: Starter, main, two sides, a dessert, and drink

 Morrisons is hoping to woo shoppers with a saving of up to £18.45 (or up to £20.45 with a My Morrisons card) with a starter, main, two sides, a dessert and a drink.
-The menu spans 26 pre-prepared plates including camembert heart wreath with cherry bell peppers to start, while plant-based options include chipotle cauliflower wings, miso mushroom stuffed butternut squash, and a dessert of Gu zillionaires cheesecake.
+The menu spans 26 pre-prepared plates including camembert heart wreath with cherry bell peppers (£4.99, Morrisons.com) to start, while plant-based options include chipotle cauliflower wings (£2.99, Morrisons.com) and mushroom pate (£3.99, Morrisons.com).

-That’s not all, of course.
-If that doesn’t tickle your fancy there are also salmon filets with a Hollandaise butter, pork tenderloin wrapped in prosciutto and balsamic glaze, spaghetti carbonara and more.
-And to accompany these dishes are some scrumptious-sounding sides such as garlic bread sticks and maple-roasted carrots and parsnips.
+If that doesn’t tickle your fancy there are also salmon filets with a Hollandaise butter (£5, Morrisons.com), spaghetti carbonara (£5.99, Morrisons.com), miso mushroom stuffed butternut squash (£4.99, Morrisons.com) and more.
+And to accompany these dishes are some scrumptious-sounding sides such as garlic bread sticks (£2, Morrisons.com) and maple-roasted carrots and parsnips (£2.75, Morrisons.com).

-Last but not least is the puds – think mango and passionfruit cheesecake, raspberry panna cotta and vegan Gu zillionaires’ cheesecakes alongside seriously indulgent sounding hot chocolate molten middles.
-Toast the evening with the likes of sauvignon blanc and a pinot grigio blush or ginger beer, and apple and elderflower for a booze-free bev.
-The Valentine’s dine in offer is available to order online now, for delivery from 9 February.
+Last but not least is the puds – think mango and passionfruit cheesecake (£3,25, Morrisons.com), raspberry panna cotta (£2.99, Morrisons.com) and vegan Gu zillionaires’ cheesecakes (£3.95, Morrisons.com) alongside seriously indulgent sounding hot chocolate molten middles (£3.75, Morrisons.com).
+Toast the evening with the likes of sauvignon blanc (£7.50, Morrisons.com) and a pinot grigio rosé (Morrisons.com) or ginger beer (£1.99, Morrisons.com), and apple and elderflower (£1.99, Morrisons.com) for a booze-free bev.

 Read more about the Morrisons Valentine’s Day meal deal